mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 ### public Projectile projectile

-The projectile object that this projectile controls.
+The projectile object that this ModProjectile controls.

 ### public Mod mod